42 Example of a three-level longitudinal model

 We have lots of noise!
 But there is also a trend.

-The progression of marginal means show there is growth over time, on average:
+Using the mosaic package we can easily calculate the progression of marginal means, and again see there is growth over time, on average:

 mosaic::favstats( ravens ~ rn, data=kenya )